Nayab2/Linear-Block-Code/README.md

 # Results
 ```
-vThe Linear Block Code program was executed successfully.
+The Linear Block Code program was executed successfully.
 The generated outputs were verified and found correct.
 ```
 # Hardware experiment output waveform.